golioth/docs/docs/guides/golioth-platform-getting-started/2-platform-installing.md

 :::note

 During the developer preview CLIs on macOS will be distributed as a [Tap](https://docs.brew.sh/Taps) and will be published to the public Homebrew ecosystem in the future.
+Beta members can access [the GitHub repository that containst the tap](https://github.com/golioth/homebrew-tap).

 :::